5jt/dyalog-cookbook/manuscript/structure.md

 Whichever SCM you use (we used GitHub for writing this book and the code in it) your source code will comprise class and namespace scripts (DYALOGs) and a _build script_ (DYAPP) to assemble them.

-You'll keep your local working copy (or _branch_ in Git terms) in whatever folder you please.
+You'll keep your local working copy in whatever folder you please.
 We'll refer to this _working folder_ as `Z:\` but it will of course be wherever suits you.

 ## Versions